Mukto110/postman-user-management-api/README.md

 API Testing Project with CI/CD

-This is a demo API testing project built with Postman + Newman where I’ve automated multiple API workflows using both reqres.in and fakestoreapi.com.
+This is a demo API testing project built with Postman + Newman, where I’ve automated multiple API workflows using both reqres.in and fakestoreapi.com.

 The project covers:
 * API chaining